korpling/pepperModules-GenericXMLModules/README.md

 and so on.
 The size of such a set is unbound.

+The following table contains an overview of all available properties that customize the behaviour of this Pepper module.

 | Name of property                              | Type of property | optional/mandatory | default value      |
 |-----------------------------------------------|------------------|--------------------|--------------------|
 | genericXml.importer.ignoreList                | XPath            | optional           | --                 |